 - Improve the frequency of use of particular features.
 This is particularly helpful when you have valuable features that work well but aren’t frequently used by users.
 You want to give them some more exposure, perhaps connect them with already popular features so users use both on a regular basis.
 Another option could be a redesign, aimed at making the feature more intuitive to use.
 For example, a new tab in the menu for accessing this particular feature.

 - Activate rarely used features.
 With those, you target users who don’t use a particular feature but, you believe, they could extract some value from it.
 Often, you also try to reach people who don’t use your product yet, by opening up new ways of using the product.
-For example, you build a Zapier integration for your app, enabling users to connect it with products they already use.
+For example, you build a Zapier integration for your app or a Shopify integration for your custom t-shirt printing platform, enabling users to connect it with products they already use.

 These can be: